-What is Light Therapy?
+What is Red Light Therapy?
 Light therapy with a device like a Joovv is a simple, non-invasive treatment that uses light emitted from LEDs to deliver wavelengths of red and near infrared (NIR) light to the skin and cells.
 Check out this video for a scientific look at how a red light therapy treatment impacts cellular function.
 Light therapy promotes more efficient cellular energy synthesis (ATP production), and treatments also help restore the balance of stressed cells and tissues.
 [9,11] This can make a big impact on a person’s training and recovery.

 There are two primary ways to use light therapy treatments along with exercise and training: either before you work out, or after.
 The choice is up to you, depending on your health and fitness goals.
 You can also do both, but Joovv recommends at least 6 hours between light therapy sessions.

 Light therapy treatments have several mechanisms of action on muscle cells, like improvement in cellular ATP energy synthesis, glycogen synthesis, oxidative stress reduction, protection against exercise induced-muscle damage, and the addition of new myonuclei supporting muscle hypertrophy].
 Light therapy also supports healing and recovery by improving blood flow and oxygen availability.
 [9-15]

 All of these beneficial effects of light therapy may improve physical performance and enhance post-exercise recovery.
 Light therapy has also been shown to promote better fatigue resistance in bouts of exercise or strength training programs.

 Recovery+ Mode from Joovv

 Optimizing performance and recovery is about giving your body and cells what they need to succeed, from food and water, to healthy light.
 Recovery is a foundation of health and performance, whether you’re a pro athlete or a weekend warrior.
 Ignoring recovery can have major consequences, like chronic injuries and strain.
 To enhance your recovery, focus on your lifestyle and make sure to get good sleep and eat well.
-For an added boost, light therapy treatments support peak physical performance and improved recovery & healing.
+For an added boost, Red light therapy treatments support peak physical performance and improved recovery & healing.
 Recovery+ mode from Joovv is designed to optimize the body’s natural recovery process.
-You can see all Joovv’s devices right here.
+You can see all of Joovv’s devices right here.